 While the walk is a bit far, it’s very easy and pleasant.
-Horse-drawn carriages are available for a fee if you aren’t feeling very sprightly.
+It’s relatively flat.
+There are horse-drawn carriages available for a fee if you aren’t feeling very sprightly.
 But the walk is wooded and quiet.
 Perfect for reflection.

 Until you reach the palace.
 Then everything suddenly becomes very loud — if only visually.